 You can make your own dog deterrent at home using a few of the ingredients in standard commercial products.
 Dogs’ senses of smell are approximately 100,000 times more powerful than ours, so filling your yard with harsh, irritating scents is a harmless way to keep canines away.

 You can scatter or spray these substances around your lawn and flower beds to deter pesky pups:

 - Cayenne Pepper – Mix one teaspoon of cayenne pepper with about 10 ounces of water.
 Spread the mixture around problem areas using a spray bottle.
 Be wary not to use this remedy excessively; cayenne powder can irritate a dog’s eyes, nose, and skin.

 - Vinegar – Mix vinegar with water and use a spray bottle to spread the solution around the perimeter of your yard.
 Avoid spraying the liquid directly on your grass; instead, form a “scent fence” around your lawn.

-- Coffee grounds – Sprinkle coffee grounds around your garden to repel dogs with the robust and bitter fragrance.
+- Coffee grounds – There are several ways to use coffee-grounds in gardens, one of which is Sprinkling coffee grounds around your garden to repel dogs with the robust and bitter fragrance.